Sherwin6180/JID-4100-YoungAdventurers/README.md

 ### Bug Fixes
 * The issue of teacher user cannot delete the question which is already been added.
 * The issue of student can be added into several different groups at the same time.
-### Known Issues
-* If there is a space in the username during registration, it will result in successful registration but cannot login.
-* On the page where the teacher user creates an assignment, the split between the assignment list and the create button is not clear enough.

 ## v0.3.0
 ### New Features
 * Implemented the front-end UI for the student dashboard page.